 Valentine's Day is long associated with

-a day for romance where lovers exchange presents and spend
+a day for romance where lovers exchange presents

-from both Christian and Roman tradition.
+believed to originate from both Christian and Roman

-The association of the middle of February with love and
+The association of the middle of February with love

-was the month of Gamelion, which was dedicated to the
+and mid February was the month of Gamelion, which

-sacred marriage of Zeus and Hera.
+was dedicated to the sacred marriage of Zeus and

 In Ancient Rome, the day of February 15 was Lupercalia,

-the festival of Lupercus, the god of fertility, who was
+the festival of Lupercus, the god of fertility,

-part of the purification ritual, the priests of Lupercus
+goat skins.
+As part of the purification ritual,

-would sacrifice goats to the god, and after drinking wine,
+the god, and after drinking wine, they would run

-of the goat skin above their heads, touching anyone they
+goat skin above their heads, touching anyone they

 met.
 Young women especially would come forth voluntarily